Updated on 16 February 2026. Built it in v4.0 and a first pass at this device. See notes below. Enjoy!

 Adjust the Thresholds for each band to suit your taste.
 Try the Mute option to silence the other bands to isolate the frequencies you are interested in with the Low and High X Over controls.

-Big will mix some of the low band back in and Air will do the same for the upper range.
+Big will mix some of the low band back (by reducing the sidechain signal response for the Low Dynamics device) and Air will do the same for the upper range (boosting the gain slightly).

 Is it the same as an expensive plug in that requires iLok or some other licensing software?
 No. Is it the same as the hardware model?
 Most likely not at all since I've not had the pleasure to operate one.
 Does it do something that makes me happy?
-Yes!
+Very much yes with version 1.2!
 Maybe you'll enjoy it too - grab a copy from the link below.

 Warning: can produce frequencies and volumes which may damage hearing, audio gear and speaker coils.
 Be kind to your ears and gear.